Skoda Rapid TSI AT launched in India at ₹9.49 lakh

-- The bookings of the new Skoda Rapid TSI AT have already commenced at a refundable amount of ₹25,000.
+- Bookings for the new Skoda Rapid TSI AT have already commenced at a refundable amount of ₹25,000.

 Skoda Auto on Thursday launched the new Rapid 1.0 TSI AT in the Indian market at a price tag of ₹9.49 lakh for the Rider Plus AT trim.

-The bookings of the new car has already commenced at a refundable amount of ₹25,000, across all the authorised Skoda dealership facilities in the country as well as on the Skoda Auto India website.
+The bookings for the new car have already commenced at a refundable amount of ₹25,000 across all the authorised Skoda dealership facilities in the country as well as on the Skoda Auto India website.
 Deliveries of new automatic Rapid TSI will start from Friday (September 18).

 Skoda Rapid Rider 1.0 TSI AT full price list: